-The English Department supports the College's mission of providing "a strong academic foundation for students of diverse backgrounds, preparations, and aspirations."
-Our course offerings in Composition, Literature, and English as a Second Language share the common goal of developing students' facility with language, as well as their critical and analytical skills.
+The Department of English supports BCC's mission of providing students "the foundation and tools for success in their educational and/or professional plans" through course offerings aimed at building English language mastery.
+Our classes in Composition, Literature, and English as a Second Language share the common goal of developing students' facility with language, as well as enhancing their critical and analytical skills.